+Implications for Integration

-Implications for with respect to availability and frequency of service, and ensuring basic levels of equity for accessing services.
-Integration Manage the differences in transit service expectations from residents of different municipalities.
-The relative lack of population density in a large part of the region and the pockets of density located in the major municipalities - including the fact that 85% of the region's population still lives within a 15-minute walk of transit services, and over half of the population within a 5-minute walk.
+with respect to

+availability and frequency of service, and ensuring basic levels of equity for accessing services.

+Manage the differences in transit service expectations from residents of different municipalities.
+The relative lack of population density in a large part of the region and the pockets of density located in the major municipalities - including the fact that 85% of the region's population still lives within a 15minute walk of transit services, and over half of the population within a 5-minute walk.

 The large swathes of rural and undeveloped land within the region and how these will be served.

 The differences in financial contribution of the three largest municipalities in terms of operating dollars per capita compared to the smaller transit agencies.

-That the larger municipalities have substantial planned investments that will need to be maintained to waintained to waintained to be maintained to ward fleet and facility renewal.
+That the larger municipalities have substantial planned investments that will need to be maintained toward fleet and facility renewal.

 That agencies have already begun to integrate technologies across the region.

 The financial and legal impact of transferring existing contracts municipalities to the future integrated system.

 How the three CBAs with the ATU are to be consolidated into a single agreement.

-The means and degree to which the new integrated agency will take on the current staff complements of the different transit agencies, and theकhethod by which leadership positions will be filled.
+The means and degree to which the new integrated agency will take on the current staff complements of the different transit agencies, and the hethod by which leadership positions will be filled.

-Future State Transit Service Plan